anupam-aditya/Assignment/Database_Schema_Creation.md

 # Database Schema

-#### To store the product data and track the status of each processing request, we can use the following database schema:
+#### To store the product data and track the status of each processing request, we have used the following database schema:

 1. SQL commands to create the schema